f3d-app/f3d/CONTRIBUTING.md

 To run the CI, just add a comment like this in your PR:

-- `\ci fast`: A fast linux job, always make this work first.
+- `\ci fast`: A fast linux job without optional dependencies, always make this work first.
-- `\ci not_as_fast`: A "not as fast" linux job, always make this work second.
+- `\ci extended`: An extended linux job with depencies and recent VTK, always make this work second.
-- `\ci linux: Many different linux jobs across CMake options, dependencies and vtk versions.
+- `\ci linux`: Many different linux jobs across CMake options, dependencies and vtk versions.
-- `\ci windows: Cross VTK versions of Windows jobs.
+- `\ci windows`: Cross VTK versions of Windows jobs.
-- `\ci macos_intel: Cross VTK versions of macOS intel jobs.
+- `\ci macos_intel`: Cross VTK versions of macOS intel jobs.
-- `\ci macos_arm: Cross VTK versions of macOS arm64 jobs.
+- `\ci macos_arm`: Cross VTK versions of macOS arm64 jobs.
-- `\ci coverage: A linux job dedicated to coverage computation.
+- `\ci coverage`: A linux job dedicated to coverage computation.
-- `\ci sanitizer: Linux jobs running with different sanitizer settings.
+- `\ci sanitizer`: Linux jobs running with different sanitizer settings.
-- `\ci analysis: A Linux cppcheck job.
+- `\ci analysis`: A Linux cppcheck job.
-- `\ci external: A linux job building the libf3d as a subproject of a larger project.
+- `\ci external`: A linux job building the libf3d as a subproject of a larger project.
-- `\ci python: Cross-platform cross-version jobs building libf3d for python.
+- `\ci python`: Cross-platform cross-version jobs building libf3d for python.
 - `\ci wasm`: Build docker images and then build libf3d with webassambly.
 - `\ci android`: Build docker images and then build libf3d for android.
 - `\ci website`: Build the f3d.app website using current state of the doc.